craddm/EEG_Workshop/presentation/cutting_eeg_workshop.md

 Converting between wide and long format
 ===
-Most statistics commands in R expect data to be *long* format - one observation per row. spread() and gather() allow simple switching between formats. tidyr
+Many statistics commands in R expect data to be *long* format - one observation per row. spread() and gather() allow simple switching between formats. tidyr